 Shippers should be prepared for a potential strike at UPS - especially UPS customers.
 Despite a smattering of new options, the USA parcel delivery market continues to be dominated by USPS, FedEx and UPS.
 While Amazon is certainly more of a “smattering” it is - for now - proprietary to their platform.
 Most newer online "shipping services" use some combination of the three dominant carriers.

 So both sides are correct: UPS has the highest pay level and best benefits among all major carriers.
-The union has every right to bargain for a better deal in light of concessions made in the last contract and record profits over the last several years.
+At the same time, their union has every right to bargain for a better deal in light of concessions made in the last contract and record profits over the last several years.

 UPS, FedEx and USPS market dominance

 While the specific market share of each company and product type can be debated, UPS, FedEx and USPS control the parcel delivery market in the USA.
-UPS alone delivers over 19 million packages a day in the USA.
+As mentioned above, UPS alone delivers over 20 million packages a day in the USA.

 August 1st: UPS Strike Timeline